lpapailiou/neuralnetwork/README.md

     NeuralNetwork neuralNetwork = new NeuralNetwork(3, 2);

-Create a neural network with two output nodes, two hidden layers (4 and 5 nodes) and 6 output nodes:
+Create a neural network with two input nodes, two hidden layers (4 and 5 nodes) and 6 output nodes:

     NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 5, 6);